gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

 --------------------------------------------

-Since MacSyFinder 2.0, a combinatorial exploration of solutions using sets of systems found is performed.
+Since MacSyLib 2.0, a combinatorial exploration of solutions using sets of systems found is performed.
 We call best solution, the combination of systems offering the highest score.

 The `best_solution.tsv` and `all_best_solutions.tsv` files have the same structure as the file `all_systems.tsv`, except that there is an extra column **sol_id** which is a solution identifier added to the file `all_best_solutions.tsv`.
 The systems that have the same "sol_id" belong to a same solution.